 From holding our Working Together Meetings most residents raised speeding a one of their main priorities in the communities where they lived.We did:

-Macclesfield North and Poynton beat management have been enforcing speeding across the areas.
-In excess of 140 processes have been submitted this month for those exceeding the speed limit.
+Macclesfield North and Poynton beat management have been enforcing speeding across the area during January, 35 drivers have been caught exceeding the speed limit.

 What are your priorities?

 We pick local priorities based on feedback from the public and our knowledge of policing issues in the area.